 Big Data to Deep Personalization: AI’s Leap in Retail Innovation

-Retail has always been about understanding consumers—what they want, how they shop, and why they choose one brand over another.
+Retail has always been about understanding consumers, what they want, how they shop, and why they choose one brand over another.
 In recent years, artificial intelligence (AI) has transformed this dynamic, pushing the boundaries of what’s possible in customer engagement and operational efficiency.
 Now, the industry is entering a new phase, where AI not only processes vast amounts of data but also creates deeply personalized experiences.
-This shift is redefining retail, blending technology with a nuanced understanding of human behaviour.
+This shift is redefining retail, blending technology with a nuanced understanding of human behavior.

 The mechanics of deep personalization rely on machine learning models trained on colossal datasets.
 These models identify patterns and correlations that would be impossible for humans to detect.
 For instance, a retailer might use AI to determine that a customer browsing organic baby food is likely to respond positively to recommendations for eco-friendly baby toys.
 Platforms such as Amazon and Netflix have already set benchmarks in personalization, with algorithms driving 35% of Amazon’s revenue and 80% of Netflix’s viewer engagement through recommendations.